hackbg/fadroma/crates/fadroma-composability/README.md

 functions that operate on them, initiated from the `init`/`handle`/`query` entry points.

+I seek a more modular approach: one that is rooted in the language's native features, and allows contract features to be reused with a minimum of boilerplate (as was the original objective of this framework.)

-Composability requires these to be coupled more tightly, as well as coupling them to the platform core via the `core: Composable<S, A, Q>` wrapper.
-Though this is not complex to achieve, it does require a significan amount of boilerplate, for which a new macro syntax is proposed at the end of this document.
+Composability requires messages and handlers to be coupled more tightly; furthermore, the current implementation of composability also requires them to be coupled to the platform core via the `core: Composable<S, A, Q>` wrapper.

-## Composability Core

-This object wraps the platform API handle represented by `env: Extern<S, A, Q>` (CW0.10) or `deps: Deps` (CW0.16).

-It wraps the platform API represented by `env` or `deps` and exposes helper methods with shorter names.
+Though this is not complex to achieve, it is verbose.
+For that purpose, a v2 of `fadroma-derive-contract`'s macro syntax is proposed at the end of this document.

+### Guiding principles

+The following macro syntax is not final.
+However, something of the sort will need to be introduced for composability support in derive macros.

+So far, two guiding principles have been identified for this API design:

+* Avoid implicit identifiers.
+All names mentioned are defined by the caller.
+* Provide escape hatches.
+Especially in the case of composing feature traits into the root contract, the user should have the freedom to override the dispatch.
+In practice this is achieved quite easily by implementing the dispatch on the messages.

 ## Composability Levels